hakkdevops/takwin/docs/cli.md

 ## Configuration File

-### Default Locations
+### Default Location

-Takwin looks for configuration files in this order:
+Takwin looks for the configuration file in this order:

 1. File specified with `--config` flag
 2. `build.toml` in current directory
-3. `takwin.toml` in current directory

 ### Custom Configuration